efeataroglu/efeataroglu/README.md

 <h1>Hi, I'm Efe.</h1>
-<h3>Junior Frontend Developer 🥷</h3>
+<h3>Frontend Developer 🥷</h3>

-<p>I am a Junior Frontend developer, creating the user-facing side of websites and writing the necessary codes to implement design.
+<p>I am a Frontend developer, creating the user-facing side of websites and writing the necessary codes to implement design.
 I use languages such as HTML, CSS, and JavaScript to determine the appearance and behavior of websites.
 Additionally, I use responsive design and tools to optimize the user experience.
 I realize the visual and functional features of websites using inputs from the 🌌 design 🏳️‍🌈 team and 🤖 backend team. 🦾</p>

 <h3 align="left">Connect with me</h3>
 <p align="left">